Skip to content

 IsraelUnited States

-The IDF ordered all civilians south of the Zahrani River to evacuate on Thursday — a line north of the Litani River, beyond the boundary established by UNSC Resolution 1701, and beyond every previous evacuation zone in this conflict.
-The new boundary extends to within nine miles of Sidon, Lebanon's third-largest city.
-Defence Minister Katz stated: "If the Lebanese government does not know how to control the territory and prevent Hezbollah from threatening the northern communities — we will take the territory and do it ourselves."
+The IDF ordered all civilians south of the Zahrani River to evacuate — a line north of the Litani River, beyond the boundary of UNSC Resolution 1701 and all previous evacuation zones, extending to within nine miles of Sidon.
+Defence Minister Katz stated Israel would take Lebanese territory if the government cannot prevent Hezbollah attacks.

 They fled Dahiyeh for central Beirut, then gathered at the seafront because it felt safe.
 A double-tap strike killed eight.